LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Arbitrum-One-Mainnet-Jobs.md

 **We've got you covered:**

 1. Fill out our [Request Survey](https://linkwellnodes.io/Getting-Started.html) with the relevant details about your request.
-1. We'll assess your request and provide you with a custom job ID that works for you.
+1. We'll assess your request and provide you with a custom job ID that works for you **within 24 hours**.

 :::info
 Join our [Discord](https://discord.gg/Xs6SjqVPUA) to get the fastest service for your request!